joseph-tan/GCD-Course-Project/README.md

 come from the Body or Gravity, were obtained from the accelerometer (Acc) or gyroscope (Gyro), were processed to calculate Jerk or magnitude (Mag), and the axial direction (X, Y, Z).
-The variable names are already long enough as they are, so I decided not to expand them further, but instead, further information, particularly on how these signals were processed to obtain the final variables, can be found in the codebook and the features_info.txt file in the UCI HAR Dataset folder.
+The variable names are already long enough as they are, so I decided not to expand them further, but instead, further information, particularly on how these signals were processed to obtain the final variables, can be found in the Code Book and the features_info.txt file in the UCI HAR Dataset folder.

 Nonetheless, we clean up the entries by using str_replace_all() to: